Chapter 8: Four-Leaf Taproot Script Tree#

 bob_pub = bob_priv.get_public_key()

-Building the four scripts#
+The four scripts#

 # Script 0: Hashlock (requires import hashlib)